 The Journey Begins

-Depart the United States for your overnight flight to Frankfurt.
+Depart the United States for your overnight flight to Vienna.
 Dinner and breakfast will be served on board.

 Day 2: Arrive in Vienna

 A creative haven for Mozart and Beethoven, Vienna is known for its music, palaces, high quality of life, and beautiful churches, shrines, monasteries, and cathedrals.
 After arriving in the largest city in Austria, you will be transported to your hotel.
 Unpack and relax before joining the other pilgrims for dinner.

 Day 3: Vienna